awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ### Oracle 12c Version 12\.2\.0\.1 with Amazon RDS<a name="Oracle.Concepts.FeatureSupport.12cV2Overview"></a>

 Oracle 12c version 12\.2\.0\.1 includes many new features and updates from the previous version\.
 In this section, you can find the features and changes important to using Oracle 12c version 12\.2\.0\.1 on Amazon RDS\.
 For a complete list of the changes, see the [Oracle 12c version 12\.2 documentation](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/index.html)\.
 For a complete list of features supported by each Oracle 12c edition, see [ Permitted Features, Options, and Management Packs by Oracle Database Offering](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/dblic/Licensing-Information.html#GUID-0F9EB85D-4610-4EDF-89C2-4916A0E7AC87) in the Oracle documentation\.

-Oracle 12c version 12\.1\.0\.2 includes sixteen new parameters that impact your Amazon RDS DB instance, and also 18 new system privileges, several no longer supported packages, and several new option group settings\.
-For provide more information on these changes, see the following sections\.

 #### Amazon RDS Parameter Changes for Oracle 12c Version 12\.2\.0\.1<a name="Oracle.Concepts.FeatureSupport.12cV2.Parameters"></a>